stefanwebb/oumi/configs/projects/halloumi/README.md

 ## 📊 Evaluation

-We have evaluated HallOumi’s performance against multiple state-of-the-art models, including DeepSeek R1, OpenAI o1, Google Gemini 1.5 Pro, Llama 3.1 405B, and Claude Sonnet 3.5, using Oumi's [Groundedness Benchmark](https://huggingface.co/datasets/oumi-ai/oumi-groundedness-benchmark).
+We have evaluated HallOumi-8B’s performance against multiple state-of-the-art models, including DeepSeek R1, OpenAI o1, Google Gemini 1.5 Pro, Llama 3.1 405B, and Claude Sonnet 3.5, using Oumi's [Groundedness Benchmark](https://huggingface.co/datasets/oumi-ai/oumi-groundedness-benchmark).

 We are releasing a notebook that demonstrates how to run end-to-end comparative evaluations, using Oumi's custom evaluation framework.
 The notebook details how, given the set of prompts, you can run inference, extract model predictions from free-form text model responses, and calculate any relevant metrics you want (e.g., F1 and Balanced Accuracy) for any closed or open source model (including HallOumi).